 Accepting Your Nomination

-If you receive a nomination to study abroad from Santa Clara, you'll have one week to commit to your program in the SCU Study Abroad Portal so that our staff can move you into Phase 2 of the application process.
-For this reason, it's important to discuss studying abroad with your families well before hearing back about your nomination status so that you are ready to commit.
-We suggest reviewing the following information:
+Students will have one week to commit to their program in the SCU Study Abroad Portal after receiving a nomination so that our staff can move them into Phase 2 of the application process.
+For this reason, it's important to discuss their preferred global programs with their Faculty Advisor and their family well before hearing back about their nomination status so that they are ready to commit if nominated.

 Phase 2 Application Assistance: Remember, every program is different!
 This means your Phase 2 application, as well as the resources you will use to prepare for departure and arrival to your program, will not look the same as your friends on other programs.
-If you have any questions as you navigate your Phase 2 application or prepare for departure, please be sure to reach out to your program via the Program Contact List sooner rather than later.
+If you have any questions as you navigate your Phase 2 application or prepare for departure, please be sure to reach out directly to your program via the contact listed in your program's digital brochure.

 Your Mandatory Pre-Departure Orientation

-As a study abroad student, you will be required to attend a Mandatory Pre-Departure Orientation with our staff.
-Summer & Fall students will attend their pre-departure orientation in May.
-Winter & Spring students will attend their pre-departure orientation in November.
-Our staff will communicate dates when available via the Study Abroad Newsletter.
+Our staff will communicate dates when available via our Newsletter.
 Attendance is mandatory, and absences are excused for class conflicts only.
-Participation in a study abroad program is contingent upon completing the mandatory pre-departure orientation.
+Participation in a global program is contingent upon completing the mandatory pre-departure orientation.

 Passports & Visas: Please be sure to apply for your passport and secure a visa (if applicable).
 If you do need a visa, you will not be able to submit a visa application until you have a passport, so it is crucial to get started on this process early.